runtimeverification/evm-semantics/README.md

 ```

 The tests are run using the supplied `Makefile`.
-First, run `make build-prove` to generate tests from the markdown files.
+Run `make build-prove` to generate tests from the markdown files.

 The following subsume all other tests: